panoply/vscode-liquid/readme.md

 # Formatting

-Formatting can be enabled/disabled via the command palette and will respect `editor.formatOnSave`.
-When Liquid formatting is **enabled** the extension will format Liquid and all suffixed `*.liquid` files with a language supported by [Æsthetic](https://github.com/panoply/esthetic).
+Formatting can be enabled/disabled via the command palette and will respect `editor.formatOnSave` language specific vscode preference setting.
+When Liquid formatting is **enabled** the extension will beautify Liquid and all suffixed `*.liquid` files.
 You can **disable** beautification by clicking the 💧 emoji icon in the status bar or exclude directories/files from handling using the `format.ignore` setting.

 ### Æsthetic

-[Æsthetic](https://github.com/panoply/esthetic) is used to facilitate formatting capabilities by the extension. Æsthetic is built atop of the late but powerful Sparser lexing algorithm and has since been adapted for refined usage with Liquid and this extension. Æsthetic exposes a granular set of rules and supports Liquid beautification in various markup, script and style languages.
+[Æsthetic](https://github.com/panoply/esthetic) is used to facilitate formatting capabilities under the hood. Æsthetic is built atop of the late but powerful Sparser lexing algorithm and has since been adapted for refined usage with Liquid and in particular this extension. Æsthetic exposes a granular set of rules and supports Liquid beautification in various markup, script and style languages.

 I actively maintain Æsthetic and it is currently in a **pre-release** (beta) stage.
 The ambition is to eventually have the tool become a competitive alternative to Prettier and disrupt "opinionated" conventions imposed upon the code nexus, one size does not fit all. Æsthetic was introduced in version **3.0.0** as the core formatter for this extension.
 Though Æsthetic has yet to ship an official release candidate it is stable enough for usage and its adaption fixes previous version defects.